magepages/mpdocs/docs/salesforce/index.md

 ##### 2.2.4.
 Queue Report

 - Here record the Queue information with each rule including the following information: **Object, Created Date, Status, Updated Date, etc**.
-Statistical information with **otal Pending, Total Success, Total Request (total Queue includes success and error )**.
+Statistical information with **Total Pending, Total Success, Total Request (total Queue includes success and error )**.
 After **Save and Continue Edit/Save** will display the **Queue Report** tab.
 - **Note**: With **Created Date** is the time data is entered into the Queue. **Updated Date** is the time when the queue is synchronized to Salesforce .

 ![](https://i.imgur.com/EZmckUF.png)